AyaEMahmoud/LocalStorageiOS/README.md

 ## Core Data Fetch Request
+Core data retrives records from the data store by means of fetch requests.
 Fetch requests are represented by **NSFetchRequest** and it contains an entity description and also optionally sorting and filtring for retrieved data.